formkit/docs-content/essentials/inputs.md

 For performance, all FormKit inputs support debouncing as a first-class feature.
 While the value of an input changes on every keystroke (technically the `input` event), this newly updated value is only set internally — validation rules, groups, lists, forms, and (most) plugins are not yet “aware” a change has been made.

 Internally, FormKit debounces the `input` event.
-When the debounce has "settled", the new value is “committed” and the rest of the application is notified via the [input node’s `commit` event](/advanced/core#events).
+When the debounce has "settled", the new value is “committed” and the rest of the application is then notified via the [input node’s `commit` event](/advanced/core#events).
 The default debounce delay is 20 milliseconds and can be adjusted with the `delay` prop or config option.

 To illustrate this, lets `v-model` a `group` input and observe how its value is not updated until after our egregiously long `delay`: